skcsanad/diplomamunka/README.md

-Project files of my thesis# diplomamunka
+Project files of my thesis